semaphoreci/docs/toolbox-reference_5b7bdc1d0428631d7a8a2fcc.md

     SSH key that will be used for connecting to the cache server (`/home/semaphore/.ssh/semaphore_cache_key`).

-Additionally, `cache` uses `tar` to archive a specified directory or file.
+Additionally, `cache` uses `tar` to archive the specified directory or file.

 ## sem-version